-30 Reasons Families Prefer Legoland Florida to Disney World Theme Parks
+30 Reasons Families Prefer Legoland Florida to Walt Disney World

 Our family spent the last two Spring Breaks in Orlando, the most visited destination in America, but we had two very different experiences.
 In 2022, we had a typical Orlando family vacation visiting Disney theme parks.
 Then, in 2023, we went to non-Disney theme parks, including Legoland Florida, and it was a night-and-day experience.